How to Protect Yourself Against Spam Emails

 Occasionally look at the contents of your email spam folder to check for legitimate emails that were mistakenly marked as spam.

 Email from addresses contain two names – the sending email address and the friendly name.
 If the sender is already in you contact list, the email may appear to be from their friendly name.
 For example, emails from my brother Steven, don’t show as coming from his email address, they from address just list the name Steven.
 However, if I look at the sending email address, I can see if it is truly his email address, which I would recognize.
 Those two elements must match – his friendly name and his legitimate email address.

 Never Post Your Email address in Public Forums

-Keep in mind that spammers surf and scrape public forums looking for an easy prey.
+Keep in mind that spammers surf and scrape public forums looking for easy prey.
 That’s you if you’re post personal information in a public forum.
-Hackers are always on the lookout for email addresses that are available cheaply, in this case for free, for sending spam emails.
+Hackers are always on the lookout for email addresses that are available cheaply, in this case for free, for sending even more spam emails.

 Also, when participating in an online contest, deals, updates or applications – never use your business or personal email.
 Many spammers parse through email lists of such events to target new email addresses.
 It is easy to write an application that reads a website automatically and collects all the emails posted in a forum, blog, or comments section of any website.
 Keeping your emails on a public and unprotected forum invites others to send spam emails or even can hack your account by breaking a weak password.

 Never Reply to Spam Emails